Lorellana21/lorellana21/README.md

 - 🔭 I’m currently working on my **Portfolio** to show the projects I´ve developed in **Adalab´s Bootcamp**
 - 🌱 I’m reinforcing what I´ve learnt at the Bootcamp and buildind my **personal project**
+- 👀 I am not only **looking for a job**, but for my life purpose.
+      My dream is to find a company that shares my values and be part of a **winning team** ✌

 - 🤔 I’m looking for help with that **job search**
 - 📫 I would like to collaborate in **Open Source Projects**
 - ⚡ I practise **Yin-Yoga** because I´m able to connect my inner self with the essential in life